deannabosschert/real-time-web-2021/README.md

 ## ✅ To-do
 - [x] Draw DLC's for every concept
-- [ ] Sketch wireframes for every concept
-- [ ] Ask questions to Justus (Room logic, scoreboard logic)
+- [x] Ask questions to Justus (Room logic, scoreboard logic)
-- [ ] Add functionalities
-- [ ] Fix error things (e.g. when an user tries to submit an unfound category.. check api statuscodes!)
+- [x] Fix error things (e.g. when an user tries to submit an unfound category.. check api statuscodes!)
+- [ ] Hash for usernames
+- [ ] Haven't made use of modules for this one as I usually do, might be nice?

 #### Quirks
 - Removed build command for css to avoid issues with Heroku
-- Heroku removed MongoDB support
 - If someone opened a room and disconnected before another player could join, the room has to be destroyed from the availableRooms-array
-- Fatsoenlijke formafhandeling ipv deze hacky
-- Usernames moeten uniek zijn; wellicht een (invisible) hash toevoegen?

 ## ⚙️ Installation
 Clone this repository to your own device: